 In the next two lines, the speaker defines what it is she really means when she says she wants to be “lost.”
 In her mind, the state of being she is looking for would resemble a “candle lit at noon.”
 This image has been chosen as the light from the candle would be accomplishing nothing.
 The sun is up at noon and a lit candle would be superfluous, but still burning on, unsure of its place.

 The next image describes her as wanting to be “Lost as a snowflake in the sea.”
 Just like in the previous image, a snowflake would not have a purpose in the sea.
 It would join in with the water, melting and quickly losing its way.

 You love me, and I find you still

 Yet I am I, who long to be

 Lost as a light is lost in light.

 In the next set of four lines, the speaker redirects her words to her intended listener.
 She wants to make sure this person understands what she has to say.
 The speaker begins by making sure her listener knows that she understands their feelings.
 This person loves her, but that fact doesn’t make her emotions irrelevant.
 She needs more than love.

 Although she is having trouble with this person, she does want them to know she still sees them as “A spirit beautiful and bright.”
 Nothing has changed in her general view of them as a person.
 They are still the person she entered into a relationship with.
 It is her side of the partnership she needs to redefine.

 This is something she clearly states in the next two lines.
 She says that she is who she is.
 There is no changing how she feels or the relationship she is looking for.
-At this point in her life she is looking for a situation which would allow her to be “Lost as light is lost in light.”
+At this point in her life, she is looking for a situation that would allow her to be “Lost as light is lost in light.”